m-dhieu/alu-low_level_programming/hello_world/README.md

 # Hello, World

-This project taught compilation using `gcc`, entry points using `main`, and text-printing functions in C.
+This project is about compilation using `gcc`, entry points using `main`, and text-printing functions in C.

 ## Tasks